 Memorable Manitobans: Corydon Partlow Brown (1848-1891)

-Born at Southampton, New Brunswick on 15 November 1848, the son of William Brown.
-His grandfather was an officer in the British army and settled in New Brunswick at the close of the American Revolution.
+Born at Southampton, New Brunswick on 15 November 1848, son of William Brown, his grandfather was an officer in the British army and settled in New Brunswick at the close of the American Revolution.
 In 1872 he was principal of St. Mary’s School, New Brunswick, and later he was employed as a civil engineer and land surveyor by the Dominion Government in the North-West.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.